 Alarm Mode: When programmed in Alarm Mode the relay will activate continuously while the Entry phone is powered and registered to the SIP server.
 In the event the unit loses power and/or SIP registration the relay will turn off, which can be used to signal an alarm device.
 This can only be used for internal relay control.

-Ring Mode: When programmed for Ring Mode the relay will continuously activate when an inbound call is ringing to the entry phone.
+Ring Mode: When programmed for Ring Mode the relay will continuously activate while the ringing extension is called.
 This mode is useful for activating a Viking model SL-2 strobe light, etc.